Visiting a needle and syringe service (needle exchange)

 It protects you from viruses like HIV, hep B and hep C.

-Needle exchanges are usually in drug and alcohol services.
+Needle and syringe services are usually in drug and alcohol services.
 Other places like pharmacies and hostels sometimes give out equipment as well.

 You can get new equipment wherever you see this sign:

 You don't need an appointment.
-You can just walk into any needle exchange and get what you need.
+You can just walk in and get what you need.

 What happens when you visit

-When you visit a needle exchange you’ll be able to talk to a trained member of staff in a private room.
+When you visit a needle and syringe service you’ll be able to talk to a trained member of staff in a private room.

 They’ll ask you for some basic information, such as your name and date of birth, and ask you what you need.